brandon-rhodes/python-patterns/gang-of-four/bridge/index.rst

   as separate classes from the main ``Logger`` class.

-To keep our example here simple, let’s split out the handler:
+To keep our example here simple, let’s split out the handler and leave filtering in the superclass.

 code